RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #798, #799, #800

+I updated the `import` command to support a 2nd parameter so I can start seamlessly importing `ramda` since it needs a custom variable definition so adjust import to work properly was worth it.
+Took some learning more of `bash` but I got through it.
+I also added in the ability to jump to the respective `snapshot-tests` file based on the current module.
+It's working out well so far.

 ## #794, #795, #796, #797

 Worked on my new `kak` `import` command as well as a quick mapping to throw in a